 With 54.9 million euros in donations, 2018 was once again a successful year for Welthungerhilfe.
 The proportion of free donations has particularly increased.
 "We are especially grateful for this positive development.
 This will enable us to finance long-term projects in all those countries that are not so much in the public eye," says Marlehn Thieme, President of Welthungerhilfe.
 "There are many forgotten crises, such as in the Democratic Republic of Congo or in Somaliland, where a storm last year destroyed many fields, irrigation systems and livestock without major media coverage."

-In 2017 alone, Welthungerhilfe supported about 11.8 million people with its 410 overseas projects in 38 countries.
+In 2018 alone, Welthungerhilfe supported around 10.5 million people with its 404 overseas projects in 37 countries.
 In real terms, that means: Many people now harvest more and can therefore improve their diets.
 They now have clean drinking water or toilets at home, which leaves them less susceptible to illness.
 Others are earning or producing more and can begin an education.
 For the children, Welthungerhilfe's support means a chance of improved physical and mental development.

-In 2017, Welthungerhilfe spent a total of EUR 256.3 million, of which EUR 230.1 million went directly to overseas project funding.
-The rest went toward advertising and general public relations, project support abroad, administration fees, campaigns, education, and awareness-raising.
+In 2018, Welthungerhilfe spent a total of 211.3 million Euro, of which 184.9 million Euro went directly to overseas project funding.
+The rest went towards advertising and general public relations, project support abroad, administration fees, campaigns, education, and awareness-raising.
 Find additional figures and infographics on this page.